HappyPorch/discourse-email-template-overrides/README.md

 The key of each YAML line is the CSS selector of the element(s) you wish to target.
 The value of each item contains the styles you wish to add to that element.

+## How To Install
+Follow the [default plugin installation guide](https://meta.discourse.org/t/install-plugins-in-discourse/19157) as provided by Discourse.